department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/headstones-markers-medallions.md

 ### How do I get this benefit?

 - For a headstone or marker, fill out the Claim for Standard Government Headstone or Marker (VA Form 40-1330).
 [Download VA Form 40-1330](http://www.va.gov/vaforms/va/pdf/VA40-1330.pdf).
-- For a medallion to be placed on a privately bought headstone or marker, fill out the Claim for Government Medallion for Placement in a Private Cemetery (VA Form 40-1330M).
+- For a medallion to be placed on a headstone or marker you bought on your own, fill out the Claim for Government Medallion for Placement in a Private Cemetery (VA Form 40-1330M).
 [Download VA Form 40-1330M](http://www.va.gov/vaforms/va/pdf/VA40-1330M.pdf).
 - Make a copy of the Veteran's discharge documents.
 Don’t send the originals, because we can’t return them.
 - Mail the discharge papers and the form to this address: